 Where to find Luau stew – popular take out food places, cafes and local mom and pop counter shops will sell this delicious comfort style food.

 What is poke – the popular raw fish Hawaiian poke is well loved here in Hawaii with many different versions, ingredients and sauces added to create a variety of taste and flavors.
 The basic flavoring of Hawaiian style poke includes onions, sesame oil, soy sauce, chili pepper and garlic

 Where to find poke – there are poke specialty shops, grocery stores and take out places that all sell different versions of poke all over Hawaii.

 What is Opihi – this is the local edible shellfish or limpet that attaches to rocks on a seashore and is typically pried from the rocks and eaten raw like an oyster.
 The raw ocean goodness of Opihi shellfish is mixed with sea salt and sometimes seaweed to add more flavor and texture.
 Sometimes opihi is grilled and mixed in the a variety of sauces and ingredients to create more flavor and taste.

 Where to find opihi – not as easy to find on the menu, you can get opihi from sea food markets, road side vendors selling seafood or some local grocery outlets that sometimes carry these on the menu.

 Check out these other food related posts from Hawaii

-If you are looking for Traditional Hawaiian food favorites, look for any of these dishes and items at your local café, take out counter, road side stand, farmers markets or even a fine dining venue in Hawaii and you will really soak up the local flavors and taste of Hawaiian food.
+If you are looking for Traditional Hawaiian food, look for any of these dishes suggested above served at your local café, take out counter, road side stand, farmers markets or even a fine dining venue in Hawaii and you will really soak up the local flavors and taste of Hawaiian foods.